 Australian Energy Transformation – harnessing the economic potential in renewable energy to transform Australia into a world leader in climate solutions and decarbonise the power sector on the way.

 Australian Coal – protecting Australia’s environment and hastening the inevitable and necessary transition beyond coal mining, Australia’s biggest contribution to the climate crisis.

-Australian Gas – preventing the expansion of gas extraction for exports to protect Australia’s precious land, ocean and freshwater resources.
+Australian Gas – preventing the expansion and accelerating the decline of gas extraction for exports to protect Australia’s precious land, ocean and freshwater resources.